 Once a forex trader has calculated one or more moving averages for a security, he can use it for a wide range of purposes.
 Many investors utilise these indicators to determine what trend a security is following.

 For example, a currency pair could follow an uptrend, or period of rising values, during a time frame.
 Most investors seek to identify these trends and then try to profit from them.
 Alternatively, a security may do the opposite and follow a downtrend over a period.
-When an investment behaves this way, it can create losses for any people or institutions owning it.
+When an investment behaves this way, it can create losses or a significant risk for any people or institutions owning it.

 However, investors should keep in mind that whether a security is rising or falling in value, there are many different ways they can try to generate returns from either its rise or descent.
 For example, as long as assets are climbing in value, investors can simply buy them and obtain profits.
 They can also generate returns from depreciating securities through strategies such as shorting.